-MENU → Purple Camera Icon → page 1
+MENU – Purple Camera Icon – page 1 (Movie settings page 1)

-You can select the exposure mode for movie shooting or slow-motion/quick-motion shooting.
+You can select the exposure mode for slow-motion/quick-motion shooting.
 You can change the setting and playback speed for slow-motion/quick-motion shooting with S&Q Settings later.

 - Program Auto / Program Auto: Allows you to shoot with the exposure adjusted automatically (both the shutter speed and the aperture value).

 - Aperture Priority / Aperture Priority: Allows you to shoot after adjusting the aperture value manually.

 - Shutter Priority / Shutter Priority: Allows you to shoot after adjusting the shutter speed manually.